 We don’t just read the article word for word in the audio version; it’s a stand on its own piece of content that includes more details on the topic.
 These can include more tips, opinions, details, data, and information on this and related topics.

 Microgreens Seeds Susceptible To Mold Growth

-We most commonly see mold form on seeds with one or more of these characteristics, softer shells, a rough surface, or soaked before planting.
+We commonly see mold form on seeds with one or more of these characteristics, softer shells, a rough surface, or soaked before planting.

 These include microgreen seeds like sunflowers, peas, cilantro, and borage.
-We also think that the damping-off disease in our Swiss chard and beets is caused by spores attached to their seeds' porous and rough surface.
+We also think that the damping-off disease in our Swiss chard and beets is caused by spores attached to their seeds’ porous and rough surfaces.

 Is It Called Mold or Fungus?

 We didn’t know either, but we found both are technically correct after some research.
 Though calling it mold is more precise.